Dewalt-arch/pimpmykali/README.md

 - cd pimpmykali
 - sudo ./pimpmykali.sh

-# Revision 0.5d - bugfix Thank you to AES for finding the bug, nmap wget script was pulling the wrong page
+# Revision 0.5d - bugfix Thank you to @AES ! for finding the bug, nmap wget script was pulling the wrong page
    - correct page has been added new version git pushd

 # Revision 0.5c - fix_upgrade removed from fix_missing